Rhona Mitra: Career

 In 2008, Mitra starred in the lead role of the science fiction/action film Doomsday as Major Eden Sinclair (sometimes mistakenly named in some databases as being Caryn Peterson), and in 2009 went on to star in Underworld: Rise of the Lycans as Sonja, the daughter of the powerful vampire elder Viktor (played by Bill Nighy).
 While filming, she grew fond of her vampire fangs, even declining to remove them when they could not be seen.
 "I put those fangs on the first day and I felt they should always have been there; it's strange.
 So I kept them in through the entire time of shooting, throughout all my dialogue and everything."
 In 2009, she was nominated for Scream Awards for Best Actress for this role.
 She also appeared in three episodes of Stargate Universe as Commander Kiva.

 She stars in the 2010 Anders Anderson thriller film Stolen, alongside Josh Lucas, Jon Hamm and James Van Der Beek.
 She portrayed Claire Radcliff in the 2010 ABC supernatural series The Gates.
 She played Major Rachel Dalton on Cinemax's series Strike Back: Vengeance and Strike Back: Shadow Warfare (2012–2013), replacing Amanda Mealing.

 In 2014 and 2015, she played Rachel Scott in the first two seasons of Michael Bay's post-apocalyptic television series, The Last Ship.

 In 2017, she portrayed Charlotte in the fourth season of The Strain.

 In 2018, Mitra was cast as Mercy Graves in the CW television series Supergirl.

 In 2020, Mitra starred in the science fiction film Archive as Simone.
 She also starred in the science fiction film Skylines as Dr Mal.

 In 2023, she joined the film Hounds of War, alongside Frank Grillo, and historical film Prisoners of Paradise.

 She also stars in the lead role in science-fiction film The Experiment, alongside Famke Janssen and Stefanie Martini, where she plays Captain Ava Stone.

-In 2025, she landed the female lead opposite Joel Kinnaman in Debriefing the President, the four-hour miniseries greenlighted at TNT.
+In 2025, she landed the female lead opposite Joel Kinnaman in Debriefing the President, the four-hour miniseries greenlit at TNT.
 She also joined the sword and sorcery film Red Sonja, alongside Matilda Lutz.

 Personal life

+In 2016, she moved to Uruguay.
 Her life in Uruguay rescuing horses has been featured in 2023 on the Channel 5 TV show Ben Fogle: New Lives in the Wild.
+She appeared on an episode of AMC's Ride with Norman Reedus, specifically the Uruguay episode (Season 4, Episode 5), where she joined Norman Reedus for horseback riding, showcasing her life in Uruguay where she cares for numerous horses and lives off the land, a major theme in her post-Hollywood life.